 The Parties agree that each shall be considered a steward of the Premises.
 Stewardship shall extend to trail location, design standards, construction and maintenance, legal defense, management planning and implementation, restrictions on use and general monitoring of the Premises.
 In the exercise of their joint stewardship responsibilities, the parties shall endeavor to resolve any differences in good faith negotiations.
 The parties acknowledge that Grantor’s obligation is to conserve the natural features and habitat of the Premises, and that the grant of public access under this Easement, must be balanced to meet Grantor’s conservation goals.
 The Grantor and Grantee agree that public access will always be protected on the Premises.

-The Parties shall jointly identify and develop projects with regard to the Premises that pertain to public access, and that such matters as the decisions: 1) to create, locate or relocate trails, 2) to implement design standards for trail construction including boardwalks and bridges, and 3) to adopt use restrictions as would have a material impact on public access, shall be made jointly by the parties, provided that other than customary maintenance costs, Grantor shall not be required to make any financial contribution for any project which it has not approved.
-The Grantor, in its capacity as landowner and as a 501(c)(3) non-profit corporation, retains the final authority to approve any such project.
+The Parties shall jointly identify and develop projects with regard to the Premises that pertain to public access, and that such matters as the decisions: 1) to create, locate or relocate trails, 2) to implement design standards for trail construction including boardwalks and bridges, 3) to adopt use restrictions as would have a material impact on public access, and 4) to transfer or grant real estate interests in some or all of the Premises to third parties, shall be made jointly by the parties, provided that other than customary maintenance costs, Grantor shall not be required to make any financial contribution for any project which it has not approved.

 Grantor agrees it shall be responsible for construction, financing, and completion of all projects agreed to by the parties.